 According to its website, The John Hope Franklin Reconciliation Park, completed in December 2009, “memorializes the Tulsa Race Riot, called the worst civic disturbance in American history.
 The Park also tells the story of African Americans’ role in building Oklahoma and thus begins the long-delayed rendering of the full account of Oklahoma’s history.”

 While the Tulsa Race Riot (or Massacre) is not a proud part of Tulsa’s history, it is an important element in understanding the city.
 A visit to The John Hope Franklin Reconciliation Park can help foster conversations between parents and children about kindness, reconciliation, diversity and how to learn and grow from traumatic events.
 Under Mayor Bynum’s leadership, the city has established Resilient Tulsa, a group of 2,000 individuals working to bring justice and equity to Tulsa to underserved and vulnerable people.
 This is largely in response to ongoing disparities precipitated by the events of 1921.

-The John Hope Franklin Reconciliation Park offers docent-led tours on Tuesday and Thursday from 9 a.m.-12 p.m. and 1-3 p.m., and Saturday from 10 a.m.-1 p.m.
+The John Hope Franklin Reconciliation Park offers docent-led tours that offer an educational component to your family getway on Tuesday and Thursday from 9 a.m.-12 p.m. and 1-3 p.m., and Saturday from 10 a.m.-1 p.m.
 Sign up at www.jhfcenter.org.